imRCS/laravel_crm/README.md

 ```
 composer global require laravel/installer
 ```
-- Go to /htdocs inside XAMPP installation foder.
+- Go to /htdocs inside XAMPP installation folder.
 - Create the project folder, name it 'crm' or whatever and add all the files.
 Open XAMPP and start the Apache server and the MySQL server.
-Go to http://localhost/phpmyadmin/, create a database with the name crmdb and import the file crmdb.sql.
+Go to http://localhost/phpmyadmin/, create a database with the name 'crmdb' and import the file crmdb.sql.
 Now in your terminal go to the project folder and run:
 ```
 php artisan migrate
 ```